| Search myCarpentry.com |

 Bannister: A handrail with supporting posts on a stairway.

-Bargeboard: The finish board covering the projecting portion of a gable roof.
+Barge board: The finished board that covers the projecting portion of a gable roof.

-Batt: A type of insulation designed to be placed between framing members.
+Batt: A type of insulation designed for installation between framing members.

-Batten: A strip of wood used to cover the joint between two pieces of siding.
+Batten: A strip of wood that covers the joint between two pieces of siding.

-Beam: A horizontal member usually supported on each end by columns or posts.
-It is used to carry load across a door, window, or other similar opening.
+Beam: A horizontal member supported on each end by columns or posts.
+A beam carries the weight of a roof or floor across a given space, a door, window, or other similar opening.

 Bearing Plate: A metal plate that provides support for a structural member.

-Bench Mark: A mark on some permanent object fixed to the ground from which measurements and elevations are taken.
+Bench Mark: A mark on some permanent object fixed to the ground used as a standard measuring point.

 Buttress: A supporting structure built against a wall.